ybotman/NTTT/README ArtistQuiz.md

 • Songs must have a non-blank artist name (ArtistMaster) and the artist must be active and of level 1 or 2.
 • The user listens to a short snippet of the song starting at a random point (between 0-90 seconds) and must identify the correct artist from 4 options (1 correct + 3 distractors).
 2. Dynamic Configuration
 • Before starting, users can configure:
-• Time Limit: Ranges from 3 to 15 seconds per song.
+• Time Limit: Ranges from 3 to 15 seconds per song (from the Config section)
 • Number of Songs: Sets the total number of rounds in a session.
 • These parameters directly influence gameplay and scoring mechanics.
 3. Scoring and Timer
 • Maximum Score: